British philosophy: John Stuart Mill

-John Stuart Mill (1806–1873) was an influential contributor to social theory, political theory, and political economy.
-His conception of liberty justified the freedom of the individual in opposition to unlimited state control.
+John Stuart Mill (1806–1873) the son of James, was influential in philosophy and politics.
+Mill continued Bentham's tradition of utilitarianism in works like On Liberty (1859) and Utilitarianism (1863).
+Mill's conception of liberty justified the freedom of the individual in opposition to unlimited state control.
+Mill was influenced by French philosopher Auguste Comte, and so rejected Bentham's egoism.
+Mill also authored the inductive method of A System of Logic (1843).

-Mill also continued Bentham's tradition of advancing and defending utilitarianism.
-Mill's book Utilitarianism is a philosophical defense of utilitarianism.
-The essay first appeared as a series of three articles published in Fraser's Magazine in 1861; the articles were collected and reprinted as a single book in 1863.
+Mill's wife was Harriet Taylor Mill (1807–1858).
+The most notable of Mill's many followers were Scotsman Alexander Bain and Henry Sidgwick.

+Alexander Bain

+Alexander Bain (1818–1903) advocated Mill's associationist theory of mind in works such as The Senses and the Intellect (1855) and The Emotions and the Will (1859).
+Bain started the journal Mind.

 Henry Sidgwick

-Henry Sidgwick (1838–1900) also focused on utilitarian ethics and was one of the founders and first president of the Society for Psychical Research, was a member of the Metaphysical Society, and promoted the higher education of women.
-The Methods of Ethics is a book on utilitarianism written by Sidgwick that was first published in 1874.
-The Stanford Encyclopedia of Philosophy indicates that The Methods of Ethics "in many ways marked the culmination of the classical utilitarian tradition."
-Well-known contemporary utilitarian philosopher Peter Singer has said that the Methods "is simply the best book on ethics ever written."
+Henry Sidgwick (1838–1900) was one of the founders and first president of the Society for Psychical Research, a member of the Metaphysical Society, and promoted the higher education of women.
+Sidgwick published The Methods of Ethics (1874), which the Stanford Encyclopedia of Philosophy indicates "in many ways marked the culmination of the classical utilitarian tradition".
+Australian philosopher Peter Singer has said the Methods of Ethics "is simply the best book on ethics ever written."